 ABSTRACT

 Island species are highly vulnerable to disturbances linked to human interference, such as habitat loss.
 Increased knowledge about the remaining healthy populations is important for their conservation.
 One such species is the coconut crab, Birgus latro, with population declines documented across its range it is currently listed as data deficient on the IUCN Red List.
 Aldabra Atoll (Seychelles) hosts a significant and unexploited B. latro population.
-We investigated the spatial and temporal dynamics of B. latro on Aldabra over a period of nine years.
-We found a B. latro mean density of 35.4 ± 1.69 individuals per hectare which has largely remained stable over the study period.
-Nevertheless, the population exhibited high spatial and temporal variability in density, size and sex ratio.
-The observed B. latro population on Aldabra is heavily skewed towards males (sex ratio 3:1 male to female) and is sexually dimorphic with males attaining larger sizes than females.
-Our results show that for a species with such a cryptic nature and dynamic behaviour, long terms studies are necessary to provide accurate information and develop conservation measures.
+We investigated the spatial and temporal dynamics of B. latro on Aldabra from 2007 to 2016 (nine years).
+We found a mean density of 35.4 ± 1.69 B. latro individuals per hectare which has remained largely stable over the study period.
+The population exhibited high spatial and temporal variability in density, size and sex ratio over this time period.
+Aldabra’s B. latro population is heavily male-biased (sex ratio 3:1 male to female) and is sexually dimorphic, with males attaining larger sizes than females.
+Our results show that for a species with such a cryptic nature and dynamic behaviour, long-term studies are necessary to understand trends and develop conservation measures.
 Overall, our results indicate that Aldabra represents an important refuge for B. latro and holds the potential to repopulate other protected areas in the Western Indian Ocean.

 KEY WORDS: density, spatial variability, seasonal dynamics, moulting, reproductive season.